yuki-kimoto/gitprep/README.md

 ## Setup

 To setup GitPrep, execute the following command.
-All of the needed modules will be installed.
+All of the needed modules will be installed:

     ./setup.sh

 ## Test

-Run the test to check if the setup process was successful or not.
+Run the test to check if the setup process was successful or not:

     prove t